Gender of Nouns in Spanish Grammar

 un testigo, una testigowitness

-Noun gender with jobs and professions in Spanish
+Noun gender with jobs and titles in Spanish

 When talking about a person’s job, we change the gender of the noun to reflect that of the person we’re talking about.